gonzamedrano09/chat/README.md

 # chat
-Chat en go utilizando autenticacion por jwt y websockets
+Go chat using jwt authentication and websockets